La Linea (TV series): DVD releases

 A set of three DVDs containing all the episodes was released in Germany in 2003 and re-edited in September 2008.
 The first volume was released in France, Hungary, Serbia and Scandinavia.
 A set of two DVDs containing 56 episodes is sold in Quebec since 2008 by Imavision.
 The complete series was released in Scandinavia in the beginning of 2008 in a 3-disc box set.

 Other media

-Comic strip

 Cavandoli also adapted his animated cartoon series into a comic strip, which won many international awards.